 You may have noticed the name of my website.
 It comes from a quote by one of the most quotable figures of the 20th century, Winston Churchill.
 "History, with its flickering lamp, stumbles along the trail of the past, trying to reconstruct its scenes, to revive its echoes, and kindle with pale gleams the passion of former days."
 I love the image of the flickering lamp and I love the imagery of resolution despite the inevitable clumsiness and incompleteness.
 I like to think that our curiosity, our imagination and our commitments to deep, careful and generous exploration of the past can help us make better sense of the present and create a more just future.

-Note: I am on a leave of absence from Salem State University from July 2015 to August 2017 in order to take on a Mellon fellowship at the Collaborative for Southern Appalachian and Place-Based Studies, located at Sewanee - University of the South.
+Note: I am back from a leave of absence from Salem State University.
+From July 2015 to August 2017, I had a fabulous opprtunity to take on a Mellon fellowship at the Collaborative for Southern Appalachian and Place-Based Studies, located at Sewanee - University of the South.

 Around the Web